Friday, November 8, 8 pm, Trinity St-Paul's Centre, 427 Bloor Street West

 She is a faculty member at Wilfrid Laurier University, the Glenn Gould School, and the Phil and Eli Taylor Performance Academy for Young Artists.

-In addition to her main role as Concert Artist, she has sought to broaden and combine aesthetically Arts, Culture, and Fashion by assuming the role of Brand Ambassador for the Mather Milani Cosmetic line (Italy), and has presented the highest achievements in fashion — featuring in concert, clothing by world renowned designers, including: Rosy Garbo, Ela Piorun, and Marta Jane Alesani.
-She was immortalized by Master photographer Stefano Geardi, whose photo won the silver medal in the advertising category, at the prestigious “World's Top 10 Black & White Competition.”
+In addition to her main career as a performing artist, Dominika is a Brand Ambassador for the Mather Milani Cosmetic line (Italy) and promotes international achievements in fashion, featuring clothing by world renowned designers in her concerts, including gownss by Rosy Garbo, Ela Piorun and Marta Jane Alesani and modeling for Stefano Geardi, whose photo of her won the Silver Medal in the "World's Top 10 Black & White Competition" advertising category.

 Sinfonia Toronto now in its 26th season, has toured twice in Europe, in the US, South America and China, receiving glowing reviews.
 It has released six CD’s, including a JUNO Award winner, and performs in many Ontario cities.
 Sinfonia Toronto's extensive repertoire includes all the major string orchestra works of the 18th through 21st centuries, and it has premiered many new works.
 Under the baton of Nurhan Arman the orchestra’s performances present outstanding international guest artists and prominent Canadian musicians.